 Sean Mulloy ’14

-To me, diversity denotes a variety of opinions, perspectives, experiences, ideologies, and backgrounds that make each of us unique.
-An appreciation of diversity hinges upon cultivating a community that resists homogeneity and instead fosters an appreciation and celebration of difference.
+Diversity is the variety of opinions, identities, experiences, ideologies, and backgrounds that make each of us unique.
+An appreciation of diversity hinges upon cultivating a community that resists homogeneity and instead fosters an understanding, respect and celebration of difference.
 It is only realized through the acknowledgment of how power and privilege operate in the world.
-It cannot be captured by checking a box on a form.
-But it can be nurtured through challenging each other to think differently about the world, by challenging our assumptions, and joining the struggle for social justice and equality.
+It cannot be captured by checking a box on a form, but it can be nurtured through challenging ourselves and each other to think differently about the world, by challenging our assumptions, and joining the struggle for social justice and equality.